-The Company previously recorded a loss on the settlement of derivatives associated with the issuance of long-term debt in 2013 which was deferred to other comprehensive income and is being amortized as an increase to interest expense over the 10-year period of the debt's maturity.
+The Company previously recorded a loss on the settlement of treasury locks associated with the issuance of long-term debt in 2013 which was deferred to other comprehensive income and is being amortized as an increase to interest expense over the 10-year period of the debt's maturity.

-Revenue recognition
+Revenue and gain recognition

 The Company recognizes retail sales in its stores at the time the customer takes possession of merchandise.
 All sales are net of discounts and are presented net of taxes assessed by governmental authorities that are imposed concurrent with those sales.
+The Company records gain contingencies when realized.

 The Company recognizes gift card sales revenue at the time of redemption.
 The liability for gift cards is established for the cash value at the time of purchase of the gift card.
-The liability for outstanding gift cards was approximately \$6.0 million and \$5.2 million at January 31, 2020 and February 1, 2019, respectively, and is recorded in Accrued expenses and other liabilities.
+The liability for outstanding gift cards was approximately \$5.2 million and \$4.2 million at February 1, 2019 and February 2, 2018, respectively, and is recorded in Accrued expenses and other liabilities.
 Estimated breakage revenue, a percentage of gift cards that will never be redeemed based on historical redemption rates, is recognized over time in proportion to actual gift card redemptions.
-The Company recorded breakage revenue of \$1.0 million, \$0.8 million and \$0.6 million in 2019, 2018 and 2017, respectively.
+The Company recorded breakage revenue of \$0.8 million, \$0.6 million and \$0.5 million in 2018, 2017 and 2016, respectively.